linguinee/appium-setup/README.md

 * Make sure `JAVA_HOME` is set (add `export JAVA_HOME="/System/Library/Frameworks/JavaVM.framework/Versions/CurrentJDK/Home"` to your `.bash_profile`)
 * Make sure `ANDROID_HOME` is set (add `export ANDROID_HOME="/path/to/android/sdk"` to your `.bash_profile`)
 * Add `/path/to/android/sdk`, `/path/to/android/sdk/tools`, and `/path/to/android/sdk/platform-tools` to your `/etc/paths` file (might have to do this with sudo)
-* Create an [AVD](http://developer.android.com/tools/devices/index.html) (look into speeding up the Emulator using Intel HAXM for [x86 AVDs](http://developer.android.com/tools/devices/emulator.html#accel-vm), and [x86 AVDs with Google APIs](http://codebutler.com/2012/10/10/configuring-a-usable-android-emulator/)) or use a real Android device to run tests on
+* Create an [AVD](http://developer.android.com/tools/devices/index.html) (look into speeding up the emulator using VM acceleration for [x86 AVDs](http://developer.android.com/tools/devices/emulator.html#accel-vm)) or use a real Android device to run tests on

 Execute the script
 ------------------

-To execute the script, you must `chmod a+x *.sh` first.

 Example usage: